MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Return:**

+    - If Employee arrived, muqeem status will change to the valid then vacation return process will move to return from vacation stage.

-    - User complete the request manually after employee check-in process is completed. from vacation and refer for **Return from Vacation** stage.
+    - User complete the request manually with employee check-in process, vacation and refer to **Return from Vacation** stage.

       - *In The action field is following to,*